-- check for danger and safe water entry with buoyant aid - appropriate observation of non-breathing person - effective swim approach - appropriate assessment of the person's condition - correct technique for simulated rescue breathing for a period of 30 seconds - effective 15 metre tow to safety keeping airway open - confident and correct instructions to recruit and use trained bystander - safe landing of the person - clear instruction to bystander to call emergency services - correct placement in recovery position and continued monitoring.
+- check for danger and safe water entry - recovery of the person from 2 metres - use of appropriate tow for unconscious casualty - effective tow for the distance of 10 metres - assessment of respiratory failure - correct technique for simulated rescue breathing for a period of 1 minute - clear instructions to bystanders for assistance and to call emergency services - safe landing of the person - assessment of DRSABCD - correct placement in recovery position and continued monitoring.

 - 1. Break each component of the test down into separate skills so candidates are able to concentrate on one skill rather than trying to remember what they need to do next. - 2.
-Candidates in the role of the non-breathing casualty are not required to hold their breath from the start of the scenario to the completion.
+Use a dive brick or similar object as the unconscious person so that all candidates can get maximum practise time, then pair up candidates to assume both roles. - 3.
+Candidates in the role of the unconscious casualty should simulate being unconscious during the rescue but are not required to hold their breath from the start of the scenario to the completion.